-- 1. Students must declare the Biomedical Sciences major and meet with a BMD advisor prior to enrollment in the BMD program.
+- Students must declare the Biomedical Sciences major and meet with a BMD advisor prior to enrollment in the BMD program.
 A background check, drug screen, and health-related information are required at the time of enrollment in the core BMD courses and required prior to any practicum or lab placements. - 2.
-Program Admission from High School.
+Program Admission from High School. - Must be a graduate of an accredited high school with a grade point average of a 2.75 or higher on a 4.0 scale for admission. - Achieved an ACT Composite Score of 22 or higher. - Able to place in College English 101 or higher. - Achieved an ACT Math Sub-score of 22.
+A math placement test prior to student orientation will determine math placement. - Must meet all UAB undergraduate admission and academic requirements. - If accepted, complete the UAB medical history questionnaire and physical, provide proof of required immunizations, and receive satisfactory screening by the UAB Medical Center Student Health Service. - 3.
+Program Admission from Community College or University, including UAB. - Must be a graduate of an accredited high school. - Must meet all UAB undergraduate admission and academic requirements. - If accepted, complete the UAB medical history questionnaire and physical, provide proof of required immunizations, and receive satisfactory screening by the UAB Medical Center Student Health Service. - Must hold a 2.75 or higher Overall GPA on a 4.0 scale for admission to the Biomedical Sciences Program.

-- Must be a graduate of an accredited high school with a grade point average of a 2.75 or higher on a 4.0 scale for admission. - Achieved an ACT Composite Score of 22 or higher. - Able to place in College English 101 or higher and College Math 105 or higher. - Must meet all UAB undergraduate admission and academic requirements. - If accepted, complete the UAB medical history questionnaire and physical, provide proof of required immunizations, and receive satisfactory screening by the UAB Medical Center Student Health Service. - 3.
-Program Admission from Community College or University, including UAB. - Must be a graduate of an accredited high school. - Must meet all UAB undergraduate admission and academic requirements. - If accepted, complete the UAB medical history questionnaire and physical, provide proof of required immunizations, and receive satisfactory screening by the UAB Medical Center Student Health Service. - Must hold a 2.75 or higher Overall GPA on a 4.0 scale for admission to the Biomedical Sciences Program. - Must be in or have completed college English 101 or higher and Pre-calculous MA 105 or higher. - 4.
+- Must be in or have completed college English 101 or higher and Pre-calculous MA 105 or higher. - 4.
 Other Biomedical Sciences Program Requirements. - All prerequisite Area V and BMD course work must be completed with a grade of C or better. - A minimum 2.75 Overall GPA and 2.00 UAB institutional GPA must be maintained to remain enrolled in the B.S. in Biomedical Sciences program.